 Made with just a few ingredients, this Nankhatai recipe is light, flaky, tender, crumbly, and literally will melt in your mouth.
-It is flavored with cardamom and nutmeg.
+It is flavored with cardamom.

 These eggless Indian cookies pair perfectly with a cup of coffee or tea as they are not too sweet.
-This Indian cookie is a favorite in the family and they get over in no time.
+These are a favorite in the family and they get over in no time.

-Diwali is one month away and like I mentioned in Balushahi recipe post, I am all pumped up to share various sweets and snacks recipes with you all.
+Diwali is one month away and as I mentioned in my previous recipe post, I am all pumped up to share various sweets and snack recipes with you all.

 Diwali is all about lights, colors, and yummy food.
 I have planned many recipes, traditional and fusion, to share with you all.